prashantsiddharth/myGateTask/README.md

 b) Run Command 'node .' on console

-Running the tests : (Host and port are assigned as localhost and 3000 in server file)
+Running the tests : (Host and port are assigned as localhost and 3000 in server file)(running through postman would be best as explained down.
+Please post some data through postman as explained in 4(a) before testing other apis)
 1) Search by name of applicant : http://localhost:3000/api/FoodTrucks/getByName?name=SOMENAMETOSEARCH  (It will give data of all applicants having name as SOMENAMETOSEARCH)
 2) Search by expiration date : http://localhost:3000/api/FoodTrucks/getByExpirationDate  (It will give all the data with expiration date less than current date)
 3) Search by Street Name : http://localhost:3000/api/FoodTrucks/findByLocation?lat=SOMELATITUDE&lng=SOMELONGITUDE (two inputs, latitude and longitude.
 It will give the detail of data having latitude as SOMELATITUDE and longitude as SOMELONGITUDE)
 4) a) Add new entry to the data set : http://localhost:3000/api/FoodTrucks/postData
    b) Delete an entry : http://localhost:3000/api/FoodTrucks/deleteOneEntry
-6) Auto Expiry of licenses : Automatically Status of expired licenses would change to 'Expired' at 00:00:01 AM in morning.
+5) Auto Expiry of licenses : Automatically Status of expired licenses would change to 'Expired' at 00:00:01 AM in morning.
 Scheduler has been implemented with node-schedule module of node.js.
 Which will automatically execute a scheduled job at 1st second of everyday and will change the status.
-7) Predicting best truck : http://localhost:3000/api/FoodTrucks/bestTruck?lat=SOMELATITUDE&lng=SOMELONGITUDE  To predict best truck at a location, two input latitude and longitude are provided.
+6) Predicting best truck : http://localhost:3000/api/FoodTrucks/bestTruck?lat=SOMELATITUDE&lng=SOMELONGITUDE  To predict best truck at a location, two input latitude and longitude are provided.
 It will give the nearest truck from SOMELATITUDE and SOMELONGITUDE.

+RUNNING THE TEST USING POSTMAN :
+1) Search by name of applicant : Choose verb get, link = http://localhost:3000/api/FoodTrucks/getByName and provide one input with key 'name' and also provide some value to this key.
+2) Search by expiration date : Choose verb get, link = http://localhost:3000/api/FoodTrucks/getByExpirationDate and run.
+All licenses which are having expiration date less than current date will be the response.
+3) Search by Street name : Choose verb get, link = http://localhost:3000/api/FoodTrucks/findByLocation and provide two inputs with key 'lat' and 'lng' and with valid values of latitude and longitude.
+4) a) Add new Entry : Choose verb post, link = http://localhost:3000/api/FoodTrucks/postData and provide one input with key 'data' and value for that key should be a json object or multiple json objects in the form of array.
+All data I've already converted into json form which are in file common/models/data.txt, for testing purpose data can be copied from there.
+   b) Delete an Entry : Choose verb Delete, link = http://localhost:3000/api/FoodTrucks/deleteOneEntry, All posted entries contains a unique id so to delete an entry particular id can be provided as an input.
+Provide a key 'id' with some valid value.
+5) Auto Expiry of licenses : As explained above
+6) Predicting best truck : Choose verb get, link = http://localhost:3000/api/FoodTrucks/bestTruck and provide two inputs with key 'lat' and 'lng' with valid values.
+Response would be the best truck(closest to the location provided as input)

+There is also an api explorer that can be seen on http://localhost:3000/explorer (from here as well we can test all apis)